What is the smartest way to become a better writer in 2022?

-Why You MUST Set Writing Goals This Year
+Why Should You Set Writing Goals?

 I am not exaggerating.

 Even life-long professional authors need to set goals, lest they risk getting stuck in a rut.